First Pack Meeting is September 20!

 As a Cub Scout, you will be part of your own pack.

 The pack is divided into smaller groups called dens.
-Each den has about six to eight boys.
+Each den has about six to eight children.
 All of the Cub Scouts in your den are in the same grade and may even go to the same school.

 Things Cub Scouts Do